slackapi/bolt-js/docs/_tutorials/getting_started.md

 ### Tokens and installing apps
 Slack apps use [OAuth to manage access to Slack's APIs](https://api.slack.com/docs/oauth).
 When an app is installed, you'll receive a token that the app can use to call API methods.

 There are two token types available to a Slack app: user (`xoxp`) and bot (`xoxb`) tokens.
 User tokens allow you to call API methods on behalf of users after they install or authenticate the app.
 There may be several user tokens for a single workspace.
-Bot tokens are granted once in every workspace where someone installs the app, though they require adding a bot user to your app.
+Bot tokens are associated with bot users, and are only granted once in a workspace where someone installs the app.
 The bot token your app uses will be the same no matter which user performed the installation.
+Bot tokens are the token type that _most_ apps use.

 For brevity, we're going to use bot tokens for this guide.